16 Pros and Cons of Being a Digital Nomad

 Loneliness can be a big con of being a digital nomad.
 You may like solo travel, but that is different to feeling lonely and isolated.
 Loneliness can become a mental health issue and you don’t want this to affect you.
 As a digital nomad you will spend a lot of time alone working, but humans need human interaction and as a digital nomad you will need to put yourself out there to make connections to keep yourself sane.
 And if you make connections, you or they, may not be around long enough to establish a relationship.
 Then you are lonely again.
 Plus, keeping in touch with friends and family can be hard when you are in different time zones and you may miss them very much.
 Yeah, life on the road as a digital nomad can be very lonely.

 The lifestyle of a digital nomad can be fast paced and it isn’t everyone’s cup of tea.
 Some can get very stressed from the decisions you need to make like constantly trying to figure out where you will go next.
 What accommodation will be available at the next place?
 Will there be fast and reliable wifi?
 How will I service my clients being in a different time zone?
 Will I qualify for a visa or have to do visa runs?
-Lots of questions you could ask yourself and all the uncertainty can cause you to feel stressed.
+Lots of questions you could ask yourself and all the uncertainty can cause you to feel stressed and if it lasts long enough, depressed.
 Some people are better at coping with this stress than others.
-Those that aren’t will question if the digital nomad lifestyle is really for them.
+Those that aren’t, may feel psychologically exhausted and will question if the digital nomad lifestyle is really for them.

 It can be challenging when you first become a digital nomad to maintain a good work/life balance.
 When in a new place you may want to do a lot of sightseeing and getting to know your ‘new home’.
 This can lead you to neglecting your work.
 Or it could be the other way around and you do so much work that you don’t get to know your ‘new home’.
 Then you will be asking yourself, why have you left the comfort of home where you may have had a good work/life balance.
 You will need to work on your priorities and get the work/life balance that you envisaged your digital nomad life would provide.
 Plus, you may not feel comfortable in your workspace so procrastinate and produce inferior work.
 All this can cause feelings of stress, as per my con above.